 The plan was to rely on the fact that playing great records, being friendly & the Club having integrity, really would be enough & make our friends to recommend it to other people.

 So, we kept the door super, super tight & built it slowly, inviting friends, who in turn invited friends of friends & friends of friends & the word just spread.

 We based the entire thing around the music, our friends & the fact we were gonna keep it completely drug, charver & trouble free.
 We believed in ourselves & gave it time.

-We just wanted a place anyone, from anywhere in the world would feel welcome – A place we could control, so we weren’t at the mercy of crazy doormen & all the radgies on the early 90s drug scene anymore…
+We just wanted a place anyone, from anywhere in the world would feel welcome.
+A place we could fully control, so we weren’t risking arrest, or at the mercy of crazy doormen & all the radgies on the early 90s drug scene anymore.

-We knew now this was that chance & if we just remembered all we had learnt & stuck totally to our plans, this could really take off…
+We knew now this was our chance & if we just remembered all we'd learnt over the years & stuck totally to our plans, this thing could really take off…